 - Standard actuarial projection techniques have been used to determine the best estimate value of the claims liabilities.
 Methods used are Paid and Incurred Loss Development, Expected Loss Ratio and Bornhuetter-Ferguson methods.
 The projections have been carried out at valuation class level and the results from these projections have been subsequently allocated down to individual Insurance Fund level. - Discounting impact has been allowed for in the determination of the best estimate value of the claims liabilities.
-The discount rates applied for each Insurance Fund are based on the risk-free rates as at the valuation date, corresponding to the majority currency of that fund. - Indirect claims handling expense has been included in the best estimate value of the claims liabilities for each Insurance Fund. - Best Estimate is defined as the expected value of the estimate with equal likelihood of actual outcome being above or below the estimate.
+The discount rates applied for each Insurance Fund are based on the risk-free rates as at the valuation date, corresponding to the majority currency of that fund. - Indirect claims handling expense has been included in the best estimate value of the claims liabilities for each Insurance Fund. - Best Estimate is defined as the expected value of the estimate with equal likelihood of actual outcome being above or below the estimate. - A PAD at 75% level of sufficiency has been added to the best estimate of claims liabilities for each Insurance Fund to form the Claims Liability Provision, in accordance with Insurance (Valuation and Capital) Regulations 2004. - Diversification benefit has been applied to the PAD to account for the offsetting effects of loss experience between different lines of business.

-1 Catastrophe risk is defined by the Company as the risk that multiple insurance policies are adversely impacted by the single occurrence of a natural or man-made catastrophic event including, but not limited to, hurricane, earthquake, flood, tornado, hail, tsunami, volcano, pandemic, terrorism, toxic tort and other large, highly-correlated legal liability events, which occurrence gives rise to losses in the form of insurance policy claims and/or portfolio investment losses.
+&lt;sup>1 Catastrophe risk is defined by the Company as the risk that multiple insurance policies are adversely impacted by the single occurrence of a natural or man-made catastrophic event including, but not limited to, hurricane, earthquake, flood, tornado, hail, tsunami, volcano, pandemic, terrorism, toxic tort and other large, highly-correlated legal liability events, whose occurrence gives rise to material large losses in the form of insurance policy claims.